arkane-systems/genie/genie/docs/readme.md

 #### Other

 Currently, there are no installation packages available for other distributions/package-management systems.
-It is possible to download the genie.tar.gz file from the Releases page (essentially, the unwrapped Debian package) and manually place the files within, other than the DEBIAN folder, in the matching places and with the correct permissions, then edit the configuration file if and as necessary.
-Note that this is a packaged build, rather than a local-install build, and thus expects itself and hostess to both be installed under _/usr/bin_.
+Please use the local install process below.

-If you are able to build an install package for another distribution/package-management system, please consider adding your build process to the genie makefile in the same manner as the _debian_ target, and submitting a pull request.
+If you are able to build an install package for another distribution/package-management system, please consider adding your build process to the genie repo and submitting a pull request.
 While not able to maintain packages myself for every distro, keeping the build processes for as many as possible in this repo would be useful to future genie users.

 ### ...OR BUILD IT YOURSELF